 Looking at Remington competitors, some great models for the 7mm 08 Remington include the Weatherby Vanguard Camilla, Savage 11/111 Trophy Hunter XP, and the SAKO 85 Finnlight ST. These can receive various modifications, so you can customize it according to your needs.

-With all that said, it will depend on the species you intend to hunt to determine the best cartridge for you.
-The 6.5 Creedmoor is best for a deer hunter.
-Its high accuracy, low recoil, and long-range capabilities.
+With all that said, the best cartridge for you will still depend on the species you intend to hunt.
+And according to our experts, the 6.5 Creedmoor is best for a deer hunter due to its high accuracy, low recoil, and long-range capabilities.
 However, this one does fall short when it comes to bigger animals.

 For species like moose, elk, and other animals that are larger and tougher than deer, we must say that the 7mm 08 Remington is the better choice.
 That’s because it offers greater flexibility and works great when paired with 160-grain bullets.
 It works better in close range, though.